NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Wispy Wayfarer.md

     desc: " (divine) When a wispy wayfarer is destroyed, it re-forms after 2d4 days onboard the ship it is bound to, fully healed.
 A wispy wayfarer can be permanently destroyed only if the ill-gotten treasure aboard its ship is removed from the hull, at which point the wayfarer moves on to the afterlife."

   - name: "Sailcloth"
-    desc: "  Magical effects that push by force of air, such as the spell _Gust of Wind_, push the wispy wayfarer twice as far as they normally would.
+    desc: "  Magical effects that push by force of air, such as the spell _[[Spells/Gust of Wind|Gust of Wind]]_, push the wispy wayfarer twice as far as they normally would.
 Wispy wayfarers pushed in this way are not impeded by walls or objects.
 If the wispy wayfarer is pushed more than 15 feet off of its ship in this way, it is destroyed but can still rejuvenate."

 attacks:
   - name: ""